tetrateio/dmz-workshop/10-JWT/README.md

 ### Checking what happens when additional claims are not met

 We will apply a policy that requires the token to contain a `group: admins` claim.
-The tokens issued for our user do not contain that claim, so access should be deined after applying the policy.
+The tokens issued for our user do not contain that claim, so access should be denied after applying the policy.

 ```bash
 envsubst < 10-JWT/02-tsb-cloud-west-jwt-claims-fail.yaml | tctl apply -f -
 ```

-The important parts of the new policy is the following:
+The important part of the new policy is the following:

 ```yaml
 rules: